Axonius/axonius_api_client/docs/main/usage_cli/grp_cnx_cmds/cmd_add_from_json.rst

 .. include:: /main/.special.rst

-users get-by-username
+adapters cnx add-from-json
 ###############################################

-This command lets you search for users by username and export the data to CSV or JSON.
+This command will add a perform a connectivity test for a connection for an adapter on a node.

 Common Options
 ===============================================